LucasNseyep/climateticker/README.md

 ## Usage
 The project started with the idea that curious individuals or concerned citizens like myself would want to check what big companies are doing.

-However, I found that the users that could make the most of the tool are Business Development Representatives (BDRs) working for carbon accounting platforms researching their clients.
+However, I found that the users that could make the most of the tool are Business Development Representatives (BDRs) working for carbon accounting platforms when researching their clients.

 https://github.com/LucasNseyep/climateticker-v1/assets/57943753/fffbbbb8-1c9d-4436-a8d4-b103ce3fc6eb